appwrite/rfc/019-multi-storage-support.md

 - src/Storage/Device/LOS.php
 - src/Storage/Device/BackBlaze.php

-Both of the storage implementation will be extending from the S3 adpater class.
-Therefore, we can utilize the already implemeted AWS V4 signatures  for authentication and other functions in the Backblaze and Linode implementation.
+Both of the storage implementation will be extending from the S3 adapter class.
+Therefore, we can utilize the already implemented AWS V4 signatures  for authentication and other functions in the Backblaze and Linode implementation.

 For LOS(Linode object storage) `..Device/LOS.php`: